Nicholasamoore/RGB-color-application/README.rst

 .. image:: one.jpg

-When the correct color is chosen, the h1 and remaining squares transition to that color.
+When the correct color is chosen, the h1 background and remaining squares transition to that color.

 .. image:: two.jpg